kdevilbiss/Dashboards/README.md

 - Windows DHCP Server Overview | Devices by Type/ Windows Servers | isWindows()

 **Dashboard Groups Info:**
-*The Dashboard Groups folder has (at the moment) two files.
-They are groups/sets of dashboards packaged into a single JSON:*
+*The Dashboard Groups directory contains merged groups/sets of dashboards packaged into a single JSON file:*
 - LogicMonitor Dashboards 1.0 - this is an export of LM "version 1" default dashboards from a brand new LogicMonitor account.
 - LogicMonitor Dashboards 2.0 - this is an export of LM "version 2" default dashboards from a brand new LogicMonitor account.
 - vCenter Suite 1.0 - a collection of vCenter-focused dashboards that target various elements of VMware infrastructure.